Medical Malpractice Attorney in San Francisco, California

 This was an intraoperative fire caused by anesthesia malpractice, and the consequences were tragic.
 The case also involved a large government lien, but ultimately, the family was compensated.
 It was an unfortunate, devastating instance of malpractice that could have been avoided.

 San Francisco, CA medical malpractice attorney Jeff Mitchell tells the story of a memorable anesthesia injury case you handled.
-Many years ago, the attorney had a case involving anesthesia malpractice.
-The patient in question was undergoing a procedure on his larynx, and due to his history of smoking, scar tissue had developed in his airway.
-To address this, a laser was used through an endotracheal tube to remove the scar tissue.
+He recalls handling an anesthesia malpractice case many years ago involving a patient undergoing a procedure on his larynx.
+The patient, a long-time smoker, had developed scar tissue in his airway, which required doctors to use a laser through an endotracheal tube to remove the obstruction.

 More Videos From This Lawyer